 The Government of Kenya has developed a Labour Migration Policy aimed at creating safer pathways for migration in an orderly manner for its citizens.
-The comprehensive policy will cater for the rights and welfare of Kenyans abroad.
+The Policy caters for the rights and welfare of Kenyans abroad.

 Kenya National Qualifications Framework and the Recognition of Prior Learning will guide the assessment of qualifications and experiences acquired abroad.
-The Diaspora Policy can explore pathways or initiatives that can ease the transition into the job market for Kenyan diasporas working in different sectors.
+The Diaspora Policy will explore pathways or initiatives that ease transition into the job market for Kenyan diasporas working in different sectors.